With $300M in new funding, Devoted Health launches its Medicare Advantage plan in Florida

 The company declined to disclose its valuation.

 Devoted’s founders are brothers Todd and Ed Park — the company’s executive chairman and chief executive officer, respectively.
-Todd co-founded a pair of now publicly-traded companies, Athenahealth, a provider of electronic health record systems, and health benefits platform Castlight Health.
-He also served as the U.S. chief technology officer during the Obama Administration.
+Todd co-founded a pair of now publicly traded companies, Athenahealth, a provider of electronic health record systems, and health benefits platform Castlight Health.
+He also served as the U.S. chief technology officer during the Obama administration.
 Ed, for his part, was the chief operating officer of Athenahealth until 2016 and a member of Castlight’s board of directors for several years.

 Venrock partners Bryan Roberts — Devoted’s founding investor — and Bob Kucker — its chief medical officer — are also part of the company’s founding team.